gurkankisaoglu/CENG350/README.md

 * admins get info of user database
 * users get feedback for their operations
 * add daily info service (e.g. weather forecast, traffic status, temperature, lecture hours of related depts. or teachers ...)

+* admins speech to text ???
+* issues workers not able to handle ?